mrdunk/flowing-terrain/README.md

 At the end of this process every tile will have a drainage value equivalent to the number of tiles draining into it.
 Rivers can be assumed to exist in tiles with a higher value.

+## Limitations:
+1. Since the heights algorithm requires seeding with the lowest points on the desired map and floods outwards from there, this method only lends it's self to generating whole maps.
+It is not possible to use this algorithm recursively.
+1. Terrain will be similar in style across the whole map.
+This style will largely be determined by the range used in the random increase in height when flooding the height algorithm.

+## Future work:
+1. Experiment with ways of generating recursive layers of detail so a low resolution map can be generated with the heights algorithm then more detail can be added to a particular section as required.
+1. Experiment with noise functions to vary the height increase when flooding the heights algorithm to provide different styles of scenery in different regions of the map.
+1. Experiment with different distribution patterns for the height increase when flooding the heights algorithm to give different unevenness patterns to the terrain.

 ## Some more screenshots:
 ![islands](https://github.com/mrdunk/flowing-terrain/blob/master/assets/lizard.png)